Quote Author

 OME

 Welcome to my little corner of the net.
 Thanks for visiting!
-I am an elder Millennial who is a relatively new denizen of Roswell, New Mexico, an amateur photographer, computer technician, web developer, and a mechanical timekeeping enthusiast.
+I am an elder Millennial who is a relatively new denizen of Roswell, New Mexico, an amateur photographer, computer technician, web developer, and occasional adventurer.
 This site is dedicated to my various interests and hobbies and is also the primary place where I share my images.
 Here, you'll find links to my [socials] and [contact] info, my photography [portfolio], a short [biography], and maybe a [blog] entry or two.
 Below, you can read my [newsfeed] which highlights minor changes to the site as well as brief life updates.

 Photo Spotlight